Foto av Annina Kantelinen

 Information om forskning och undervisning

-I have positions of trust as a member of the Finnish Red List committee and Finnish Nomenclature committee for lichens, and as a chair for the Finnish Biological Society Vanamo and Finnish Zoological and Botanical Publishing Board SEKJ.
+I have positions of trust as a member of the Finnish Red List committee (IUCN) and Finnish Nomenclature committee for lichens.
+I am the chair for the Finnish Biological Society Vanamo and vice-chair for the Finnish Zoological and Botanical Publishing Board SEKJ.
+I am also a board member of the Societas pro Fauna et Flora Fennica.

 Vetenskapsgrenar